paypal/seif-protocol/README.md

-        // Send a message to the connected party.
-Callback is invoked with no
+        // Send a normal message on the establised secure connection.
-        // error on successful delivery.

-        let message = {message: "Hello!"};
+        // Callback is invoked with no error on successful delivery. let message = {message: "Hello!"};
+        // {message: new Buffer([..])}, {message: [JSON, ..., {id, blob: new Buffer([..])}]}
-        connection.send(message, function (error) {
+        connection.sendNormal(message, function (error) {
             if (error === undefined) {
                 console.log("Sent message successfully");
             }
         });

+        // Send a status message on the establised secure connection.
+There is no delivery confirmation. let message = {message: "Hello!"};
+        // {message: new Buffer([..])}, {message: [JSON, ..., {id, blob: new Buffer([..])}]}
+        connection.sendStatus(message);

-        // Redirect current session to another listening party.
+        // Redirect temporarily to another listening party.

         // Options can contain a petname to be looked up in the hostCache, or
         // a connect address and a public key.
+Options can also include
+        // connectionInfo which will be sent unencrypted on the initiating Hello
+        // to the redirect party.
         let options = {
             petname: "PayPalCheckout"
         };